thossain0513/CrumbsApp/README.md

     ```bash
     ipconfig getifaddr en0

 Once you find your local IP address, navigate to the `helpers.js` file and then input that in for the appropriate IP address variable.
+Only after that can you run the following command.

 4. **Build and Activate the Expo App**
    ```bash